 Skip to main content

 Newton Protocol is a policy engine for onchain transaction authorization, built as an EigenLayer Actively Validated Service (AVS).
-Before building with Newton, it helps to understand how the core pieces fit together.
+This page explains how the core pieces fit together.
+Refer back here as you work through the integration guide.

 How Newton Works